mapbox/cpp/glossary.md

 ### link time optimization

-Link time optimization (LTO) describes a method for "intermodular" optimizations on code (also known as "interprocedural", cross program",  or "whole program" optimization).

-LTO describes when optimizations are applied across [translation units](#translation-unit) through coordination between the compiler and the linker.
+Link Time Pptimization (LTO) describes a method for "intermodular" optimizations on code: which is when optimizations are applied across [translation units](#translation-unit) through coordination between the compiler and the linker.
+You'll also hear the term "interprocedural", "cross program", or "whole program" optimization which generally refer to the same concept: being able to optimize across [translation units](#translation-unit).

-To understand what this means we need to know that the compiler, by default, only applies [optimizations](#compiler-optimization-level) on code it sees and normally this is a single [translation unit](#translation-unit).
+To understand why this is important we need to know that the compiler, by default, only applies [optimizations](#compiler-optimization-level) on code it sees and normally this is a single [translation unit](#translation-unit).
 So, if you have all your code in a single `cpp` file you are essentially already benefiting from "whole program optimization".
 But we want modular code for best maintainability and readability, so when we split a single `.cpp` into multiple `.cpp` and effectively spread our code across multiple [translation units](#translation-unit), LTO is the way we can keep our code running as fast as possible.

 Enabling LTO is done by: